harendraranjan/harendraranjan/README.md

 - 🌱 I’m currently pursuing an MCA at G.L.
 Bajaj College of Technology, Greater Noida (2022–2024), with a CGPA of 7.2.
 - 👨‍💻 Passionate about full-stack development, cloud computing, and modern web technologies.
-- 🎯 Continuously learning and solving problems on platforms like LeetCode and GeeksforGeeks.
+- 🎯 Continuously learning and solving problems.

 ## 🛠️ Skills & Tools